 Testing in Salem is available via a drive-through outside of Salem High School, 77 Wilson Street.
 You can pre-register by clicking this link to speed up the testing process; pre-registration is not required.
 On weekdays, do not arrive at the High School site prior to 3:30 p.m. due to school dismissal traffic.
 Please be aware that during testing at this site, the line may be temporarily closed to new vehicles when traffic reaches Willson Street; the queue will be reopened to new vehicles once the line clears enough to allow more cars to enter.
 If the line is temporarily closed when you arrive, return in 15-30 minutes to see if it has opened back up again.

-Testing is also be offered via walk-up inside at Old Town Hall, 32 Derby Square.
+Testing is also be offered via walk-up inside at City Hall Annex, 98 Washington Street.
 You can pre-register by clicking this link to speed up the testing process; pre-registration is not required.
+Masks must be worn.

 Testing will not take place on holidays.
 No proof of insurance or citizenship is necessary.

 Testing is via nasal swab, administered by EMTs from Fallon Ambulance, and processed via RT PCR at the Broad Institute Laboratory.
 Test results are returned, whether positive or negative, to the resident within 48 hours.
 You do not need to be symptomatic, quarantining, or have been in proximity to someone who has tested positive for COVID-19 in order to receive this testing.
 If you have been tested and have not received your results within 48 hours, or have additional questions, please call 617-745-2100, extension 513.